5ysk3y/nixos-config/modules/applications/README.md

     * Hyprlock = Toggles hyprlock inclusive of per-host config
   * DoomEmacs = Toggles emacs, doom and custom config files
   * Qutebrowser = Toggles qutebrowser, inclusive of themes, keybinds etc
-  * Rofi = Toggles rofi and custom theming
+  * Fuzzel = Toggles fuzzel inclusive of per-host config

 By default, all scripts are set to the defaults shown in the below example unless specified otherwise.